BrianSmith03/BrianSmith03/README.md

 - 👋 Hi, I’m @BrianSmith03
 - 👀 I’m interested in ...
-Programming, Coding, Software Development
 - 🌱 I’m currently learning ...
-AI programming
 - 💞️ I’m looking to collaborate on ...
 Any projects
 - 📫 How to reach me ... bsmith9348@gmail.com
 - 😄 Pronouns: ...
 HE/HIM